bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

        sub-<label>[_ses-<label>][_acq-<label>][_dir-<label>][_run-<index>]_sbref.json
 ```

 Diffusion-weighted imaging data acquired for that participant.
-The OPTIONAL
-`acq-<label>` key/value pair corresponds to a custom label the user may use to
-distinguish different set of parameters.
-For example this should be used when a
-study includes two diffusion images - one single band and one multiband.
-In such
-case two files could have the following names:
-`sub-01_acq-singleband_dwi.nii.gz` and `sub-01_acq-multiband_dwi.nii.gz`,
-however the user is free to choose any other label than `singleband` and
-`multiband` as long as they are consistent across subjects and sessions.
-For
-multiband acquisitions, one can also save the single-band reference image as
+For multiband acquisitions, one can also save the single-band reference image as
-type `sbref` (e.g. `dwi/sub-control01_sbref.nii[.gz]`) The bvec and bval files
+type `sbref` (e.g. `dwi/sub-control01_sbref.nii[.gz]`).
+The bvec and bval files
 are in the [FSL format](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FDT/UserGuide#DTIFIT):
 The bvec files contain 3 rows with n space-delimited floating-point numbers
 (corresponding to the n volumes in the relevant NIfTI file).
 The first row